fullon-labs/flon.whitepaper/fullon.whitepaper.md

 There are `18% `of the total supply, i.e. `180,000,000 FLON` tokens allocated in this category. **FullOn** raises from backers that can meet following conditions:

 1. Long-term success oriented
-1. Able to add value to both the project (E.g. via actively supporting the team) and the network (eg via validating or delegating stake).
+1. Able to add value to both the project (E.g. via actively supporting the team) and the network (E.g. via validating or delegating stake).
 1. No single player should control an undue amount of stake

 The backers have the 3-year lockup with a 6-month cliff after their investment.